Teradata/jupyter-demos/README.md

 Customer360 which is a comprehensive approach to managing customer complaints and feedback within the framework of a Customer 360-degree view<br>
 [Python Version](./UseCases/Complaints_Analysis_GenAI_Bedrock/Complaint_Analysis_Customer360.ipynb)

-#### Use Parallel CPU Inferencing of HuggingFace Models in Vantage to build a model
+#### Use Parallel CPU Inferencing of HuggingFace Models in Teradata to build a model
 Select a HuggingFace Model, Load it into the database, then use Parallel Inferencing in-Db to create model files and embeddings tables for use in other demos.<br>
 [Python Version](./UseCases/Improving_Customer_Satisfaction_Travel_Insights/Initialization_and_Model_Load_Travel_Insights.ipynb)